mbhargav294/AWSLightSailServer/README.md

  sudo ufw allow ntp
  ```
  4. Now change the default ssh port from 22 to 2200, edit the `sshd_config` file present at `/etc/ssh/sshd_config` using nano or vim.
- 5. Change the default port from 22 to 2200 in the line that says `Port 22`
+ 5. Change the default port from 22 to 2200 in the line that says `Port 22` and at the end of this file add `AllowUsers grader`
+ 6.

 #### Keep your machine up-to-date
  1. First run `sudo apt-get update` to update the list of available packages.